TSGM: A Flexible Framework for Generative Modeling of Synthetic Time Series: Introduction

-Time series data are widely used across applications in science and technology, including health informatics \cite{zeger2006time}, dynamical systems \cite{yu2007parameter}, and weather forecasting \cite{campbell2005weather}.
-Machine learning methods have proved to be applicable to many of these areas, and their success stems from two factors: \emph{(i)} the quality of the models and \emph{(ii)} availability of datasets and benchmarks.
-This work will focus on the latter factor and develop a framework that extends available data with synthetically generated time series.
+Time series data are widely used across many applications in science and technology, including health informatics \citep{zeger2006time, kirch2015detection}, dynamical systems \citep{yu2007parameter}, weather forecasting \citep{campbell2005weather, gao2022earthformer}, and predictive maintenance \citep{nikitin2022human, lin2019time}.
+Machine learning methods have proven to be applicable to some of these areas, largely due to the quality of the models and the availability of datasets and benchmarks.
+This work focuses on the latter, developing a framework that extends available datasets with synthetic time series.

-A prime example of the significance of data availability is the deep learning revolution of the last decade.
-For example, the creation of large and rich datasets such as ImageNet \cite{deng2009imagenet}, CIFAR \cite{krizhevsky2009learning}, or IMDB \cite{imdbsentiment} has led to the development of deep neural networks for images and texts that are currently showing state-of-the-art results in those domains.
-Open datasets are expanding beyond the problems mentioned above.
-However, they only cover a small fraction of all the predictive problems in the world, and for many of those problems, open datasets are either insufficiently large or lacking entirely.
-The availability of data is limited by several factors: (i) the essence of a problem (for example, epidemiological data over countries --- the number of countries being limited), (ii) privacy concerns, and (iii) threats to competitive advantage.
-To some extent, all these issues can be resolved by introducing realistic and diverse synthetic data generators.
+A prime example of the significance of data availability is the deep learning revolution \citep{sejnowski2018deep} of the last decade.
+The creation of large, rich datasets, such as ImageNet \citep{deng2009imagenet}, CIFAR \citep{krizhevsky2009learning}, or IMDB \citep{imdbsentiment} has led to the development of deep neural networks for images and texts, producing state-of-the-art results in those domains \citep{vaswani2017attention, ho2020denoising, dosovitskiy2020image, oquab2023dinov2}.
+Open datasets are now expanding beyond these areas to include large time series datasets.
+However, such datasets are applicable to only a small fraction of the predictive problems involving time series.
+For many of these problems, open datasets are either insufficiently large or lacking entirely.
+Several factors limit data availability, including the nature of the problem (e.g., epidemiological data across countries) and privacy concerns \citep{bonomi2020privacy, zheng2020privacy}.
+In particular, training foundation time series models requires synthetic data \citep{ansari2024chronos, das2023decoder}.
+A viable solution to these issues is the development of synthetic time series data generators.

-We classify synthetic data generation approaches into three categories: data-driven, dataless, and simulator-based.
-Data-driven approaches rely on collected data, from which they learn to produce similar synthetic data.
-Examples of data-driven approaches include Generative Adversarial Networks (GANs), variational autoencoders (VAEs), or neural processes (NPs).
-In turn, dataless approaches require developing a user-specified model for generating new time series samples.
-Lastly, simulator-based methods estimate the simulator-based model's parameters from the data.
-Examples include using Gaussian processes or simulator-based generators as surrogates in approximate Bayesian computation.
-Since simulator-based and data-driven methods require training, we will focus on them.
-In our work, we describe each of the approaches in more detail and provide examples (see Sec.~\ref{section:time_series_generation}).